SAVE THE DATE: UK ANTI-SLAPP CONFERENCE

-The Foreign Policy Centre (FPC) and Justice for Journalists Foundation (JFJ) are delighted to announce the second edition of our UK Anti-SLAPP Conference to be held on Monday 28th and Tuesday 29th November 2022, both online and in person in London.
-The FPC and JFJ will once more bring together experts from across the globe to delve into this topic and explore how we can reduce the impact such legal challenges have on journalists, media freedom and wider society.
+The Foreign Policy Centre (FPC) and Justice for Journalists Foundation are delighted to announce the second edition of our UK Anti-SLAPP Conference to be held on Monday 28th and Tuesday 29th November 2022, both online and in person in London.
+The Foreign Policy Centre and the Justice for Journalists Foundation will once more bring together experts from across the globe to delve into this topic and explore how we can reduce the impact such legal challenges have on journalists, media freedom and wider society.

 INVESTIGATIVE GRANT PROGRAMME